Morella, Spain: History

 This cave painting in Galeria del Roure, in Morella la Vella, is the oldest depiction of archery combat.

 Prehistoric remains in the area include cave paintings in Galeria del Roure, in Morella la Vella, famous for the oldest known depiction of archery combat.
-These paintings date from 7,200 to 7,400 years ago.

 The ancient Greeks established a treasury at Morella, but then the area became the scene of conflict between the Carthaginians and the Roman Empire during the Punic Wars.
 Eventually the town was Romanized and became part of the province of Tarragona.
 The Visigoths populated the city in two different epochs, there are ruins of a Visigoth village in the site of Mas Sabater-Cantera de la Parreta de Morella.
 There are the remains of a building from the 7th century A.D., which according to the archaeologists could have been twelve meters high and maybe it was a noble building or maybe of religious use according to Ramiro Pérez, one of the directors of the excavation.

 The Moors took the town in 714, naming it Maurela.